The Rediscovery of Jorge Carrera Andrade

 October 24th, 2007

-This is a momentous day at Assumption College as the life and literary works of Jorge Carrera Andrade are celebrated through the good graces of our friend Dr. Juan Carlos Grijalva.
+This is a momentous day at Assumption University as the life and literary works of Jorge Carrera Andrade are celebrated through the good graces of our friend Dr. Juan Carlos Grijalva.

 - This version translated by Steven Ford Brown